derpenstiltskin/connectwise-powerbi/README.md

 - Query (record) - Record of query string parameters to send to the API (ex: [conditions='closedFlag=false'])
 - ExpandAll (logical) - Set to true if you want column records automatically expanded (ex: true)

-## API Placeholders (Replace these with your values, a couple are in multiple spots)
+## API Placeholders

+Replace these with your values, a couple are in multiple spots.

 - CWD_CLIENTID - This is your ClientID obtained from the ConnectWise Developer Network: https://developer.connectwise.com
 - CWA_USERNAME - Username for integrator account setup in ConnectWise Automate